 - reducing the amount of saturated fats in their diet

 - losing weight

 - if blood pressure is also elevated: eating a low-salt diet

 Some of these measures may also lower cholesterol levels.

-When assessing medications it isn’t enough to look only at how they affect cholesterol levels.
-A group of medications known as statins can be prescribed for people who haven't had a heart attack, stroke or other cardiovascular disease.
-They are the only group of medications proven to be effective in treating hypercholesterolemia.
-Statins have been shown to lower LDL cholesterol levels, and also seem to have other positive effects on blood vessels.
-There is some disagreement among researchers about whether the beneficial effects of statins are only due to their cholesterol-lowering ability or whether other factors play a role too.
+When assessing the benefits of medications, it isn’t enough to look only at how they affect cholesterol levels.
+Statins have been shown to lower LDL cholesterol levels and also have other positive effects on blood vessels.
+As a result, researchers disagree about whether the beneficial effects of statins are only due to their cholesterol-lowering ability or whether other factors play a role too.

 On gesundheitsinformation.de some people with high cholesterol levels share their experiences.

-- Scheidt-Nave C, Du Y, Knopf H, Schienkiewitz A, Ziese T, Nowossadeck E et al. Verbreitung von Fettstoffwechselstörungen bei Erwachsenen in Deutschland.
+- Scheidt-Nave C, Du Y, Knopf H et al. Verbreitung von Fettstoffwechselstörungen bei Erwachsenen in Deutschland.
 Ergebnisse der Studie zur Gesundheit Erwachsener in Deutschland (DEGS1).
 Bundesgesundheitsbl 2013; 5/6: 661-667.
-Aufgerufen am 25.06.2020.